 The 5 acre Kenwood Plaza Park is the center of the residential community with a healthy balance of full-time residents, vacation homes, and weekend guests.
 The town has one elementary school and several churches.

 Kenwood is surrounded by State and Regional parks, offering an abundance of outdoor activities.
 With its stunning beauty, it offers miles of hiking and biking trails with sweeping views all the way to San Francisco’s Golden Gate Bridge.
 Sugarloaf State Park is also the home of the Robert Ferguson Observatory open to the public for new moon stargazing.

-Kenwood offers a range of lodging including bed and breakfast inns, vacation rentals, and winery cottages and is host to some of the Sonoma Valley’s premiere 5 star hotels.
+Kenwood offers a range of lodging including bed and breakfast inns, vacation rentals, and winery cottages, and is host to some of the Sonoma Valley’s premier 5-star hotels.
 The Kenwood Inn & Spa, a Mediterranean villa-style resort, consistently receives awards from Conde Nast Traveler and other travel publications.